danielmayost/getwave/README.md

 # GetWave

-A radio broadcast downloader designed to simplify the downloading of broadcasts from Orthodox radio stations.
+A radio broadcast downloader designed to simplify ddownloading broadcasts from Orthodox radio stations.
 As of now, it operates solely through the terminal, contributions for a GUI are welcome.

+This is a small project I built to learn Python

 ## Features
 - Quickly and efficiently download broadcasts.
 - Supports Kol-Hay station (kol-barama site is [broken](http://archive.kol-barama.co.il/)).
 - Ability to download entire programs.